 - Go slow, enjoy the view, and don’t exercise too much.

 - Collaborate with reputable professionals who hire guides who understand the risks of altitude sickness and have enough training/equipment to deal with any problems – we give free advice here.

 - Increase slightly by 500-700 meters per day and try to increase the walking and sleeping height.
-This last point is beyond your control because the road to Machu Picchu was designed with these qualities.
+This last point is beyond your control.
+Because the road to Machu Picchu is designed with these qualities.

 - Be careful not to exercise individuals who suffer from HAPE symptoms, as this can worsen the condition.
 If existing oxygen is administered, the drug Nifedipine has been shown to treat the disease.
 But the descent is only a pleasure.

 The medication of Altitude Sickness and also Natural remedies Diamox (Acetazolamide)

 - Acetazolamide, Also known as Diamox, is a drug that is effective in alleviating the effects of altitude sickness.
 It is a preventative (preventive) medicine, not a medicine.